 The community includes everyone living in the Borough, both as individuals and members of locally based groups and organisations, and also others who work in the Borough together with businesses and other organisations with interests or future interests in the Borough.
 These can include residents, the business community, local and national interest groups, the development community including landowners and house builders, the voluntary, community and faith sectors, county, district and parish councils, statutory and other national bodies.
 The Government specifies certain bodies that have to be consulted on all planning policy documents.
-These are listed under specific consultation bodies in Appendix 1 together with other bodies who may be relevant concerned.
+These are listed under specific consultation bodies in Appendix 1 together with other bodies who may be relevant consultees in certain circumstances, depending on the particular document concerned.